robclewley/robclewley.github.io/_posts/2015-04-18-ipython-notebooks-for-literate-modeling.md

 enable literate modeling.
 For one thing, once I understood what to do with the file (no documentation was provided), I realized how easy it is to write custom extensions to hook into other kernel processes that could help me achieve my ideal exploratory modeling setup.
-But first, the instructions...

-I want to auto-load my extensions and modules for my notebooks but not for my regular ipython sessions (partly because those loads create warnings and pollute my default namespace).
+I also want to auto-load my extensions and modules for my notebooks but not for my regular ipython sessions (partly because those loads create warnings and pollute my default namespace).
+[Autoreload](https://ipython.org/ipython-doc/dev/config/extensions/autoreload.html) is a built-in extension that simply reloads any module dependencies if they are edited outside of the session.

+But first,
+the instructions.
 Write these config options (based on uncommenting the appropriate lines in the config file) into `.ipython/profile_default/ipython_kernel_config.py`, which is probably in your home directory: